 While the Appellant acknowledges that the area is not a Shellfish Growing Waters Area, they claim that such a designation is "not a prerequisite for licencing".
-"The inclusion of the proposed sites on the SFPA's sampling programme would enable designation."
+"The inclusion of the proposed sites on the SFPA's sampling programme would enable designation".

-Technical Advisor Response: See 7 above.
+Technical Advisor Response: This statement is acknowledged